Weyaaron/nvim-training/Readme.md

 - Supported Tasks-Collections: 5
 - Supported Schedulers: 3

-Some of the tags are currently inconsistent, this is under way to be fixed.
+Some of the tags are currently inconsistent, this is known about.

 # In Action
 ![GIF](media/screencast.gif)